-The Master-Model works well even in the face of noise, which is when there are significant influences not captured by our model.
+Master-Model works well even in the face of noise, which is when there are significant influences not captured by our model.
 For example, the moon’s motion may be deflected by gravity from a second moon, by impact with a comet, or (at least for a small moon maybe) by human interference, in which case, because of these disturbing factors, the Newtonian master model no longer predicts accurately.
 Nevertheless, the model still reliably identifies one of the factors influencing the moon’s motion; namely, the gravitational interaction between moon and planet.
 In this sense, the model still explains partially (Northcott 2013).
 To explain fully, or predict accurately, we must add in the effect of unmodeled disturbing factors.
 This strategy—of developing a master model and then in specific cases adding in disturbing factors as needed—was already advocated by John Stuart Mill almost two centuries ago (Mill 1843).
 It has been a staple of philosophy of science about modeling, as many authors have focused on how models, even if idealized and even in the face of noise, may nevertheless succeed by isolating stable causal tendencies or arrangements (Cartwright 1989; Mäki 1992).

 In this way, a master model provides partial understanding even in the many cases when empirical accuracy is imperfect.
 Such an achievement, on this view, is even superior to mere empirical accuracy.
 Why?
 Because empirical accuracy in any particular case requires taking account of every local factor, no matter how sui generis or transient.
 But what is of greater interest to science, as a pursuit of systematic knowledge, are those factors that generalize—which is just what a master model captures.

-The Master-Model relies on stability in two ways.
+Master-Model relies on stability in two ways.
 First, stability is essential metaphysically.
 A master model is a reliable base onto which case-specific disturbing factors can be added, only because the relations it describes are stable.
 (Mill himself was well aware of this: he had in mind the practice of economics, where he thought core psychological tendencies, such as seeking to increase one’s own wealth, are indeed stable in the required way.)
 Second, stability is also essential epistemologically.
 If we are lucky, warrant to apply a master model comes from empirical success here and now: the Newtonian gravity model, for example, is given warrant by successfully predicting the motion of the moon.
 But often there is no empirical success here and now because of noise.
 Then, warrant can come only indirectly, from empirical success elsewhere: we have faith, for example, that even when noise means it predicts badly here and now, still the Newtonian model has correctly identified one gravitational force at work.
 Why?
 Because of the model’s empirical success elsewhere.
 But such indirect warrant is justified only when there is stability.
 It is only because gravity operates in the same way across cases that the Newtonian model’s warrant from elsewhere stays good over here.

 So, what the Master-Model requires is stability; noise is irrelevant.
 Without noise, a master model is empirically accurate across many cases only when the relations it describes operate in a stable way.
 With noise, while a master model is no longer empirically accurate, now we may retreat to Mill’s strategy, confident that a master model does at least accurately describe some of the factors at work, even if additional disturbing factors are present.
-The Master-Model is effective with or without noise—but only given stability.
+Master-Model is effective with or without noise—but only given stability.